ivirshup/anndata-paper/paper.md

 Through the language-independent on-disk format `h5ad`, interchange of data with non-Python ecosytems is easily possible.
 For analysis of scRNA-seq data in R, this has been particularly simplified by anndata2ri, which allows conversion to `SingleCellExperiment` [@amezquita2020] and Seurat's format [@Hao2020].

 ![
-**Examples of how AnnData is used by packages in the eco system.**
+**Examples of how AnnData is used by packages in the ecosystem.**
-**a,** Squidpy uses AnnData objects for working with spatial data.
-The coordinates of each sample are stored as an array in `obsm`, an image to overlay the plot on is stored in `uns`, and spatial graph representation in `obsp`.
+**a,** Squidpy uses `AnnData` for working with spatial data: the coordinates of each observation are stored in `obsm`, a spatial neighborhood graph in `obsp`, and a complementary image is stored in `uns`.
-**b,** Multiple modalities can be represented in a single anndata objects.
-The variable axis now corresponds to the union of the features across the modalities, modality specific or joint embeddings are stored as separate elements in `obsm` or `obsm`, while inter-modality relations can be stored as graphs in `varp`.
+**b,** Multiple modalities can be represented in multiple `AnnData` objects.
+The variables axis now corresponds to the union of variables across modalities.
+Modality-specific and joint representations and manifolds are stored as separate elements in `obsm` or `obsp`, while inter-modality relations can be stored as graphs in `varp`.
-**c,** The `AnnData` model allows for representing RNA velocity analyses by storing counts of different splicing states as separate layers, with velocity based directed graphs in `obsp`.
+**c,** `AnnData` allows for RNA velocity analyses by storing counts of different splicing states as separate `layers` with velocity-based directed graphs in `obsp`.
 \label{fig:examples}
 ](figures/examples.pdf)